The Top 20 Christmas Email Marketing Examples For 2022/2023

 4. The Blonde Abroad Christmas Blog Update

 Subject line: The Cutest German Christmas Town in the US!

-Christmas email marketing isn’t only limited to retailers, eCommerce stores, and B2B business.
+Christmas email marketing isn’t only limited to retailers, eCommerce stores, and B2B businesses.

-Moreover, while the Christmas email copy is quite extensive, the blogger uses it to deliver her Xmas experience into her subscribers’ inbox and make recommendations for winter and holiday destinations.
+Moreover, while the Christmas email copy is extensive, the blogger uses it to deliver her Xmas experience into her subscribers’ inboxes and make recommendations for winter and holiday destinations.
 Which is all her audience wants to see!

 5. MAC’s Best Christmas Deal Example

 Subject line: Customize a Holiday kit!
 3 picks for $65 ($90 value). 🙌

 Starting with the Christmas subject line, the brand wants to ensure that recipients will open the email no matter what.
 To do so, MAC raises three points: the reason (Customize a Holiday kit!), the offer (3 picks for $65), and the value: ($90 value 🙌).

 Everything subscribers need to interact with the holiday email is right there, in front of their eyes.
 But what happens when MAC’s email list opens the campaign?
 The first thing they’ll see is a gif with the products offered in the deal.
 Which is an amazing idea for every email marketing strategy.
 ‘Cause you know, gifs can save you space and add movement to your campaigns!

 Finally, the pink copy attracts the recipient’s attention to the special Christmas sale, leading them to click on the CTA.
 If not convinced at first glance, the $90 value underneath comes in for the rescue!